thesecretlab/diary/Steps.md

 *Outlets.
 Segues.*

+First, set up DYNoteViewController by adding a property to store the note and connecting the text view to an outlet.

 1. Go to the Note View Controller in the storyboard.
 2. Connect the text field to the view controller - put the outlet in the class extension in DYNoteViewController.m.
 3. Add a DYNote* property called 'note' in DYNoteViewController.h.
+4. Implement the `viewWillAppear:` and `viewWillDisappear:` methods in DYNoteViewController.

+1. Import DYNoteViewController.m in DYNoteListViewController.m.
+2. Implement the `prepareForSegue:` and `viewWillAppear:` in DYNoteListViewController.